 Theater Venues (500–3,000 Capacity)

-The Apollo Theater in Harlem, the Ryman Auditorium in Nashville (the original home of the Grand Ole Opry), and the Fillmore in San Francisco are iconic theater venues that have hosted generations of performers.
-These rooms tend to attract mid-career artists and legacy acts who want better sightlines and sound quality than a club offers without the anonymous scale of an arena.
+Theater venues offer a step up in production value while preserving intimacy.
+Many are historic buildings with ornate architecture, balcony seating, and acoustics designed for performance, using the standard proscenium design where all audience members face the same direction.
+The Apollo Theater in Harlem, the Ryman Auditorium in Nashville (the original home of the Grand Ole Opry), and the Fillmore in San Francisco are iconic theater venues that attract mid-career artists and legacy acts seeking better sightlines and sound than a club without the anonymous scale of an arena.

 Concert Halls and Opera Houses (1,000–5,000 Capacity)